kri-pa08/DSA-Practice/README.md

 A collection of my Data Structures and Algorithms practice in Java.

-This repository contains the problems I solve while improving my -solving skills, understanding core DSA concepts, and preparing for coding interviews and online assessments.
+This repository contains the problems I solve while improving my problem-solving skills, understanding core DSA concepts, and preparing for coding interviews and online assessments.

 ## About This Repository